SpikeHD/blog/posts/dumphone-1-5-years-later/content.md

 than constantly having them (and other things!) blaring at me for my attention at every moment.

 I also think that it's perfectly okay to need your phone to do things.
 A "dumbphone" isn't some sort of strict set of rules where you can't have any music streaming service or Whatsapp or maps or a touchscreen, it's a personal effort to disconnect from a world so desperate for you to stay and scroll.
+If not a dumbphone, try screen time limits or
-It's perfectly fine to use your phone in moderation, just like anything else...
+(unlauncher)[https://f-droid.org/en/packages/com.jkuester.unlauncher/] or something.
+It's perfectly fine to use your phone in moderation, just like anything else.

-...but if you think you might benefit from this sort of change and have the means to do so, why not try it?
+If you think, however, you might benefit from this sort of change and have the means to do so, why not try it?
 At the very least, it's kinda fun :P

 **P.S** *Oh, and if you do decide to import one, triple-check that it supports your carrier's cellular bands!*